bbauska/brians-resume/README.md

 #### Editing content

 Most of the content configuration will take place in the `/_layouts/resume.html` file.
-Simply edit the markup there accordingly
+Simply edit the markup there accordingly.

 ### Publishing to GitHub Pages for free